discordjs/discord.js/README.md

 ## Help
 If you don't understand something in the documentation, you are experiencing problems, or you just need a gentle nudge in the right direction, please don't hesitate to join our official [Discord.js Server](https://discord.gg/bRCvFy9).

+EDIT THIS WHEN DONE! this for V11 DiscordJS that still supported some bots.